 Jim objected to people parking on the street in front of his house.
 No one else in the neighborhood made this bizarre complaint.
-Mysteriously, cars parked in front of Jim’s house at night had their tires slashed.
+Mysteriously, cars parked in front of Jim's house at night had their tires slashed.
 There were no slashed tires anywhere else.
-Unfortunately, no one ever saw who was slashing the tires.
+Unfortunately, no one had any evidence about who was slashing tires.

 Then one day, Jim saw his next-door neighbor walking in front of his house.
 Let's call him Bob.
 Jim told Bob he wanted to show him something and insisted that Bob come into his house.

 Well since Jim was always hassling his next-door neighbor, the last thing Bob wanted to do was enter Jim's house.
 When Bob refused, Jim grabbed Bob's arm and tried to force Bob into his house.
 Bob panicked, fought with Jim and injured Jim.
 Jim had to go to the hospital.